SensehacK/dev-cheatsheet/process/best_coding_practices.md

 ## Pyramid of Doom

-Avoiding pyramid of doom with if else identation.
+Avoiding pyramid of doom with if else indentation.

 [pyramid of doom](<https://en.wikipedia.org/wiki/Pyramid_of_doom_(programming)>)